Skip to main content

 Now, you can create your prisma schema in src/datasources directory.

-Sample prisma schema for mongo database
+Sample prisma schema for mongo db

 src/datasources/mongo.prisma